-- October 15 All nominations are to be received by the Meyerhoff office.
-Once nominations are received correspondence encouraging students to apply to the Meyerhoff Scholars Program are sent directly to the nominee’s mailing address.
+- October 15 Though we encourage nomination by this date, submissions received later will be processed without penalty to the student.
+Correspondence encouraging application to the Meyerhoff Scholars Program is sent directly to the nominee’s mailing address.

-- November 1 In addition to the Meyerhoff Scholars application, students must submit a general UMBC application for undergraduate admission and are encouraged to take advantage of the early action admissions deadline of November 1.
+- November 1 UMBC Admissions Early Action Deadline.
+In addition to the Meyerhoff Scholars application, students must submit a general UMBC application for undergraduate admission and are encouraged to take advantage of the Early Action admissions deadline of November 1.

-- January 30 Top applicants meeting eligibility criteria, including submission of a completed UMBC undergraduate admissions application and a Meyerhoff Scholars Program application, are invited to attend Selection Weekend.
-Invited students are required to take UMBC Math and English placement tests prior to this weekend.
+- January 30 On this date invitations to participate in one of two Meyerhoff Selection Weekends are mailed to top applicants meeting eligibility criteria, including submission of a completed UMBC undergraduate admissions application and a Meyerhoff Scholars Program application.
+Invited students are required to take UMBC Math and English placement tests prior to their Selection Weekend (February and March).

 - May 1 Students accept or reject admission invitations.
 This deadline includes students who applied under early action.

 Nominators and applicants with questions, should contact Meyerhoff staff for additional information.